Capstone-ACC/My-Capstone/README.md

 #Capstone Project, Fullstack Academy

-By: Davonne J Vigil
+By: Davonne J. Vigil

-  - E-Commerce Website
+  - e-commerce website
-  - Name to be determined
+  - name to be determined